raspberrypilearning/getting-started-scratch/en/step_10.md

 ## Paint editor

-Use the paint editor to create your own backdrops and costumes and also to edit existing backdrops and costumes.
+Use the Paint editor to create your own backdrops and costumes, and to edit existing backdrops and costumes.

 ![Labelled Costume tab](images/Scratch-Costume-tab.png){:width="600px"}